-Sermon delivered on Ash Wednesday, March 5, 2014 at St. Augustine’s Anglican Church, Columbus, OH.
+Sermon delivered on Passion (Palm) Sunday A, April 13, 2014 at St. Augustine’s Anglican Church, Columbus, OH

 If you would prefer to hear the audio podcast of this sermon, usually somewhat different from the text below, click here.